Guido Chigi Saracini: Soloists and ensembles

 All through Count Chigi Saracini's life, the Accademia Chigiana (through the "Micat in Vertice" Society) and the Siena "Settimane musicali" hosted the most influential international soloists, among whom the Dizionario Biografico, in a formulation of inclusivity, mentions the pianists Walter Gieseking, Wilhelm Kempff, Arthur Rubinstein, Vladimir Horowitz and Alfred Cortot, the violinists Bronislaw Huberman, Nathan Milstein, Gioconda de Vito and Salvatore Accardo, the cellists Gaspar Cassado, Enrico Mainardi, Pablo Casals and André Navarra, the harpsichordist Wanda Landowska, the guitarist Andrès Segovia, and singers Suzanne Danco and Elisabeth Schwarzkopf.

 The particular accent upon advanced chamber music instruction and the education of instrumental ensembles, caused Count Chigi Saracini in 1939 to establish the Quintetto Chigiano, a pianoforte and string quintet dedicated especially to the repertoire for that combination.
 The personnel were selected by the Count from outstanding young players who had attended the Accademia and now became professors and teachers in addition to their concert work.
 They were led by the violinist Riccardo Brengola, and the ensemble worked together until Count Chigi's death in 1965, when Brengola (whom the Count appointed director of the chamber music courses in 1946) instead formed the Sestetto d'Archi Chigiano, a string sextet.

 Another very memorable ensemble which coalesced at the Accademia was the Quartetto Italiano: Borciani, Pegreffi and Rossi having met in 1940 at the Concorso Nazionale in La Spezia, they met again at the Accademia Chigiana in summer 1942, where Bonucci put them together with violist Lionello Forzanti for the session, to work on the Debussy Quartet (which they performed in September).
 In 1945 they studied together at Borciani's house in Reggio Emilia, and it was in this formation that the Quartet made its public debut in the same year.
 Forzanti was later replaced by Piero Farulli.

 The desire to discover and promote other gems of early Italian music prompted the Count to establish the Madrigalisti dell'Accademia Chigiana in 1950.

 Promotion of studies in musicology, collections and composition

-He furthermore promoted musicological reviews and researches (the Chigiana Review, and the "Quaderni dell'Accademia"), and he formed collections of paintings, musical instruments, autographs and rare manuscripts (of Cimarosa, Frescobaldi, Pacini, Spontini, Donizetti, Rossini, Verdi, Boito, Gounod), and more than one hundred editions of the 1500s and 1600s of non-operatic vocal music by authors such as Luca Marenzio and Giovanni Pierluigi da Palestrina.A.
-Nocentini, Il Fondo Musicale Antico della Biblioteca dell'Accademia Musicale Chigiana di Siena, published at the site of the Centro Documentazione della Toscana: see CeDoMus pdf.
+He furthermore promoted musicological reviews and researches (the Chigiana Review, and the "Quaderni dell'Accademia"), and he formed collections of paintings, musical instruments, autographs and rare manuscripts (of Cimarosa, Frescobaldi, Pacini, Spontini, Donizetti, Rossini, Verdi, Boito, Gounod), and more than one hundred editions of the 1500s and 1600s of non-operatic vocal music by authors such as Luca Marenzio and Giovanni Pierluigi da Palestrina.
 For his own music, he enjoyed composing to lyrics from the nineteenth-century poets (principally Trilussa and D'Annunzio), and with a lauda for Our Lady of Providence (Maria Santissima Madre della Divina Provvidenza) in her sanctuary at Pancole near San Gimignano.
 Olga Rudge assisted him in the preparation of his Memoirs, published in 1958.